 - Do you want to do this for you?

 - Are you looking forward to being intellectually challenged again in a professional setting?

 If your driver is financial, then consider:

 - Does your current role meet your financial needs?

-- Can you afford to reduce your salary?
-If yes, how many days do you need to go back to support your needs?
+- Can you afford to take a reduced salary?
+If yes, how many days do you need to work to support your lifestyle?

 - How much will childcare cost?